 ROBERT NANCE - Director of Music

-Nance is the Founding Artistic Director of the Heartland Chamber Chorale, the region's only professional vocal ensemble since 1997.
-He is also the Director of Music at Plymouth Congregational Church, Director of Choirs and Distinguished Lecturer in Music at the University of Saint Francis, and Director of the Professional Choir at Temple Achduth Vesholom.
-He performs regularly as a keyboardist and maintains an active private studio for advanced students and area professionals.
+Nance is the President and Artistic Director of the Heartland Sings!, the region’s only professional vocal ensemble which he founded in 1997.
+He is also the Director of Music at Plymouth Congregational Church, and performs regularly as a keyboardist and maintains an active private studio for advanced students and area professionals.

-He has received many honors and awards to his credit, including guest conductor of the Mormon Tabernacle Choir, a recipient of the Indiana Arts Commission Individual Artist Fellowship, has served as a panelist for the National Endowment for the Arts, and has appeared on the Millenium Stage at the Kennedy Center.
+He has received many honors and awards to his credit, including guest conductor of the Mormon Tabernacle Choir, a recipient of the Indiana Arts Commission Individual Artist Fellowship, has served as a panelist for the National Endowment for the Arts and has appeared on the Millennium Stage at the Kennedy Center.
 His “Attitude Series” of recordings are favorites with fans and all proceeds from the sales are designated to support the music education programs of Heartland Sings!
 He has also recorded most recently “The Spirit of Christmas” featuring the Singers of Heartland, which is receiving rave reviews.

 Maestro Nance has made Fort Wayne his home for a quarter century, where he has distinguished himself as a dedicated performer and teacher, as well as a capable community leader.